Perry2004/UNO-Game-Management-System/README.md

       JWT_COOKIE_EXPIRES = 90
       ```

-n.b. for `DATABASE_PASSWORD` use the same password you set up during the MySQL installation or configuration process on your computer.
+Note: for `DATABASE_PASSWORD` use the same password you set up during the MySQL installation or configuration process on your computer.

 2. Run `npm install` inside the terminal when you have navigated to this directory to install the `node_modules` directory which is required to run the application locally.